alexgenco/alexgenco.github.io/content/posts/shotos.md

 There are of course some exceptions to these rules, mostly around down-smash:

-- Down-smash counts as a "normal" move for the purposes of normal canceling.
+- Down-smash is the only smash attack that can be canceled as a normal.
 - Down-smash can be canceled _while it's still charging_, that is, before any active frames have come out.
 Once you let go of the charge though, it follows the normal rules of requiring a hurt-box collision to be canceled.
+- For those of you who play with Final Smashes enabled, _any_ attack can be canceled into a Final Smash.

 I may have missed some rules/exceptions, but that's enough to get the basic idea.